Tom Barras (rower)

 Thomas Elliott Barras (born 7 January 1994) is a British rower.
 He won a bronze medal in the single scull at the 2017 World Championships and a silver medal in the quadruple scull at the Tokyo 2020 Olympic Games.
 He is also a qualified physiotherapist, having graduated with a degree in Physiotherapy from Cardiff University.

+Early life and education

+Barras is from Staines-upon-Thames, Surrey, and learned to row aged eleven at Burway Rowing Club.
+He attended Tiffin School and then completed A Levels in PE, Biology, and Politics at Esher Sixth Form College.
+During his time at Esher, he was selected for the 2012 World Rowing Junior Championships, marking his first Great Britain vest.
+He graduated with a Bachelor of Science (BSc) in Physiotherapy from Cardiff University in 2015.

+Rowing career

+After progressing through under-23 squads, Barras debuted at senior level in 2017 at Nathan Benderson Park, Sarasota, Florida, where his sprint secured bronze in the men’s single sculls behind Ondřej Synek and Ángel Fournier.